Embracer investor relations material

 Sweden has a long record of creating successful video games alongside game studios.
 One example is the Swedish game developer Digital Illusions CE or DICE that got acquired by Electronic Arts.
 Their first game was the 1990’s success Pinball Dreams but they are perhaps more known as the developers of the Battlefield series.
 Another example includes the worldwide popular game Minecraft which was developed by Mojang Studios that was later acquired by Microsoft.
 Other notable examples are Candy Crush developed by King, Crusader Kings developed by Paradox Interactive, Brothers: A Son’s Story developed by Starbreeze, and It takes two developed by Hazelight Studios.

 Building a powerhouse

 Embracer Group has a long history of building the company through acquisitions.
 This includes acquiring studios and publishers such as Koch Media, Coffee Stain Holding, Saber Interactive, Gearbox Software, and the board games group Asmodee.
 A key strategy by Wingefors has been to attract entrepreneurs to the Embracer Group and let them maintain their freedom and creativity to further serve the company’s ecosystem of studios.
 Another aspect of this strategy is to build a backlog of strong intellectual property that the group can leverage further.
 Historically, the IP strategy has been to acquire IP more broadly and focus more on older titles but in recent years, with the acquisition of Gearbox Software, the group has started to compete in the AAA-games segment as well.
-As of March 2022, Embracer Group is Europe’s biggest gaming company.
+Embracer Group is one of Europe’s biggest gaming companies.